malthesers/soulsborndle/README.md

 ### 💀 Bosses

-Bosses included come from the games listed below.
+Bosses included in the pool of possible answers come from the games listed below.
+Open the _Bosses_ modal to modify the included games.
+Play only Bloodborne, the Dark Souls series or any combination you'd like!

 - Demon's Souls
 - Dark Souls